 The grid creates the story

-A well-designed Bento layout has a reading path — not a forced left-to-right one, but a natural eye movement from the largest element to the medium ones to the details.
+A well-designed Bento layout has a reading path — a natural eye movement from the largest element to the medium ones to the details.
 The composition tells a story about the product in the same way a magazine cover does.
-Getting this right is the difference between a Bento Grid that looks impressive and one that just looks busy.
+Getting this right is what makes a composition land.

 Before building with Claude Code, drop SKILL.md and DESIGN.md into Claude Design first.
 Use it to generate mockups and nail the visual direction — then hand those references to Claude Code.
 You'll get significantly higher quality output than going straight to code.